altomator/Introduction_to_Deep_Learning-2-Face_Detection/README.md

 ## Hands-on session

+Out of the box and easy to use systems are available for face detection.

 ### OpenCV/dnn
 The [OpenCV/dnn](https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/) module can be used to try some pretrained neural network models imported from frameworks as Caffe or Tensorflow.